ToniDonDoni/skynetsandbox/unity/first/BUILD.md

 ## CI build (GitHub Actions)
 - Workflow: `.github/workflows/build-android-apk.yml` (runs on pushes/PRs to `main` and manually via **Run workflow**).
-- What it does: checks out the repo, installs the Linux runtime/tooling dependencies, and runs `./run_build_pipeline.sh` with `UNITY_MOCK_BUILD=0` (real build expected).
+- What it does: checks out the repo, installs the Linux runtime/tooling dependencies (including Xvfb), installs Unity 6000.3.2f1 headlessly via `xvfb-run` + Unity Hub, and runs `./run_build_pipeline.sh` with `UNITY_MOCK_BUILD=0` (real build expected).
 The job verifies that `Builds/Android/pupa.apk` exists (printing its size) and uploads it; it fails if the APK is missing.
 - Unity requirement: the runner must provide Unity **6000.3.2f1** with Android Build Support (or be configured with [GameCI](https://game.ci/) and a valid Unity license) so the pipeline can succeed without the mock flag.

 ## Troubleshooting